vygr/ChrysaLisp/docs/lisp/iteration.md

 Any elements over the minimum length of the given sequences are ignored.

-The function being called is passed the current index value bound to the '_' symbol !
+The function being called can access the current index value by use of the '(!)' function !
 Very useful !

 ```vdu
 (each! print (list '(1 2 3) "ABC" (array 7 8 9 0)))